Things to do

 Vehicle permits are not required; however, all vehicles (including trail bikes) must be registered and driven by a licensed driver.

 Four-wheel drive vehicles are recommended for driving on all unsealed roads.
-Road conditions are always variable and they have features that can make them impassable in conventional (2WD) vehicles at any time.
+Road conditions are always variable, and they have features that can make them impassable in conventional (2WD) vehicles at any time.
 Most unsealed roads are accessible in dry weather only, and some require four-wheel drive vehicles with high clearance.

-Please obey speed limits and road rules—the maximum speed limit is 40km/hr, and all road rules apply.
+Please obey speed limits and road rules—the maximum speed limit is 40km/hr, and all Queensland road rules apply.
 Be aware of horseriders and walkers who might share or cross the roads.

 Mount Nebo Road